 CODE NUMBER POSITION TITLE/ JOB TITLE(S) DEFINITION SUPPORT STAFF 101 Food Service Worker All individuals associated with the supervision, preparation or production of food.
 Job titles may include: Baker, Butcher, Canteen Worker, Chef, Cook, Assistant Cook, Dietician, Dining Room Worker, Dishwasher, Food Manager, Assistant Food Manager, Kitchen Worker, Wait Staff.
 OASAS, OMH & OPWDD: Use Code 336 for Dietician/Nutritionist 102 Housekeeping and Maintenance All individuals associated with the maintenance, cleaning and repair of the physical environment of a building.
 Job titles may include: Boiler Engineer, Carpenter, Chief Engineer, Cleaner, Custodian, Domestic Worker, Electrician, Engineer, Facility Related Workers, Foreman, Groundskeeper, Handyman, Housekeeper, Housekeeping Supervisor, Janitor, Maintenance Engineer, Maintenance Supervisor, Mason, Matron, Mechanic, Painter, Plumber, Porter, Supervisor of Physical Plant Operations.
 104 Transportation Worker All individuals engaged in maintaining the vehicles for or providing or supervising the transportation of program participants.
 Job titles may include: Attendant, Bus Monitor, Driver, Escort, Transportation Aide, Transportation Coordinator, Transportation Supervisor, Transportation Worker.
 105 Security All individuals engaged in providing or supervising the security of a building.
 Job titles may include: Caretaker, Security Officer, Watchman.
 190 Other Support Staff All individuals engaged in providing or supervising other support services not listed in the 100 series.
-Job titles may include: Audio-Visual, Receiving Clerk, General Labor, etc. IRECT CARE STAFF 201 Mental Hygiene Worker (not for OMH CR) (Does not apply to SED) All individuals engaged in providing non-discipline specific services which involve the training of ADL skills; provide personal care to program participants; promote habilitation and/or rehabilitation.
+Job titles may include: Audio-Visual, Receiving Clerk, General Labor, etc. DIRECT CARE STAFF 201 Mental Hygiene Worker (not for OMH CR) (Does not apply to SED) All individuals engaged in providing non-discipline specific services which involve the training of ADL skills; provide personal care to program participants; promote habilitation and/or rehabilitation.
 Job titles may include Habilitation Specialist, Residence Counselor, House Parents, ADL Specialist, Instructor and Trainer, Residence Staff, Relief Staff, House Apartment Worker.
-202 Residence Worker (Does not apply to SED) All individuals engaged in supervising non-discipline specific services which involve the training of ADL skills; provide personal care to program participants; promote habilitation and/or rehabilitation.
+202 Residence/Site Worker (Does not apply to SED) All individuals engaged in supervising non-discipline specific services which involve the training of ADL skills; provide personal care to program participants; promote habilitation and/or rehabilitation.
 Individuals in this position title do not perform any other administrative duties beyond the direct supervision of Direct Care staff.
 If other administrative functions are performed, allocate that portion associated with these functions using position code 501 or 502.
-Job titles may include Residence Director, Residence Manager, Hostel Manager, Residence Coordinator.
+Job titles may include Residence Director, Residence Manager, Hostel Manager, Residence Coordinator, Site Manager.
 203 Counselor (OMH CR Only) All individuals who perform this role as defined in the OMH Community Residence Program Model.
 204 Manager (OMH CR Only) All individuals who perform this role as defined in the OMH Community Residence Program Model.
+205 Senior Counselor (OMH CR Only) All individuals who perform this role as defined in the OMH Community Residence Program Mode.
+206 Supervisor (OMH CR Only) All individuals who perform this role as defined in the OMH Community Residence Program Model.